sheshardrinivas/better-git/README.md

 <ins>Better Git</ins> is an lightweight version control system.

-- .betterignore -shipped
-    - removes files named in the file -shipped

-how to use .betterignore

-1)make an .betterignore.JSON

-2)type out the files you want to be ignored

-3)save the file

 - auto_commit -shipped
     - commits files automatically.
     - with encoding and decoding.

+<ins>How to use</ins>
+make .key file in the better-git folder then write the value by which it should get encoded.
+Then add the file name to the gitignore file.